Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-empi-integration/README.md

 UI application and Postman queries use common endpoint for EMPI service operations and FHIR service Operations.

-The UI application demonstartes $match and CRUD operations for patient, those operations are routed to external EMPI service by EMPI Connector app.
+The UI application demonstrates $match and CRUD operations for patient, those operations are routed to external EMPI service by EMPI Connector app.

 The UI Application also demonstartes operations for searching Observation resources from FHIR service and saving translated Observation resources to FHIR service, the search and save operations are routed to AHDS FHIR Service by APIM.

 ### Postman Queries

-The postman queries to demonstare Common Endpoint Application routing calls to external EMPI service and AHDS FHIR Service via single endpoint are available under `FHIR-EMPI  Integration` folder in `Fhir-EMPI Collection` postman collection available in this repo.
-For Queries in this collection, we are using APIM URL as our base URL and auth token of FHIR service to authenticate requests.
+The postman queries to demonstrate EMPI API call for $match operation is available in `FHIR Collection` postman collection [samples](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/sample-postman-queries) repo.

 ## Setting up application locally
 ### Visual Studio